MevlutArslan/neural-networks-from-scratch/README.md

 To install, follow these steps:

+1. Install `libcsv`:
+   * `brew install libcsv`

-1. Install `gnuplot` on your system.
+2. Install `gnuplot` on your system.
 The method for this varies depending on your operating system:

    * On Ubuntu, you can use `sudo apt-get install gnuplot`.
    * On macOS, you can use `brew install gnuplot`.

-2. Clone the repository:
+3. Clone the repository:
 ```bash
 git clone <repository_link>
 ```

-3. Navigate to the project directory:
+4. Navigate to the project directory:
 ```bash
 cd <repository_directory>
 ```

-4. Compile the project:
+5. Compile the project:
 ```bash
 make
 ```